prabhu30/portfolio/README.md

 # My Portfolio
-- My Portfolio, which I had built using HTML and Bootstrap.
+- My Portfolio, in the form of a wevsite, which I had built using HTML and Bootstrap.
 - You can view it here - [Link](https://prabhu30.github.io/portfolio)